Riser17/EventTicketApp/README.md

 This repository contains the code for the Event App, a React Native application that provides details about events and allows users to purchase tickets.

-## Screens

-### Events List
-The `EventsList` component that displays all eventts in list with host name, event name and event image.

-### EventBottomSheet
-The `EventBottomSheet` component is a modal bottom sheet that displays detailed information about an event.

-### Event Questionnaire
-The `EventQuestionnaire` component is a collecting  information about an event with different questions.

 #### Features

 1.**EventBottomSheet**
+The `EventBottomSheet` component is a modal bottom sheet that displays detailed information about an event.

 - **Event Name**: Displays the name of the event.
 - **Host Name**: Displays the name of the event host.
 - **Event Details**: Shows details including: